 Unfortunately, many patients fall off the bandwagon with their exercises.
-65% of physiotherapy patient’s lack adherence to their prescribed home exercise programs.
-They forget to do them.
-They don’t know how to do them.
-They don’t realize the benefits related to them.
-The reasons are endless.
+65% of physiotherapy patients lack adherence to their prescribed home exercise programs.

-Patients are more likely to complete their at-home exercises if the deliverance of the exercise is related to a positive experience.
-One study, in particular, explored factors such as time consumption of the exercises, exercise complexity, effects of the exercise, and the care provider’s style at delivering explanations of the exercises as factors in patient participation.
+A famous study explored factors such as time consumption of the exercises, exercise complexity, effects of the exercise, and the care provider’s style at delivering explanations of the exercises as factors in patient participation.
 Here are some of their key findings:

 Today, practitioners can even use modern technology to simplify the exercise prescription process.
-The iBodyHEP (Home Exercise Program) is a great tool for therapist to maintain patient engagement.
-With over 2000 exercises to choose from, therapists can provide patients with prescribed exercises via email, videos, images, print, and track sheets.
-Lifestyle and condition packages can be selected or therapists can create their own program tailored to fit each client’s individual needs.
-Repetitions and sets can be established as per the recommendations of individual therapists.
+Therapists can provide patients with prescribed exercises via email, videos, images, print, and track sheets, eliminating any real complexity for the patients.
+Therapists can create their own programs tailored to fit each client’s individual needs.

 The process of prescribing at-home exercises does not have to be difficult.
-Various strategies can be implemented to ensure clients complete their at-home exercises.
-Online applications can complement manual therapists’ treatment plans and promote higher adherence to patient home exercise programs.
-It further can keep therapists connected with their clients and can increase client engagement optimizing their treatment goals, keeping clients on track.
+Online applications can complement manual therapists’ treatment plans help keep clients on track.
 As a professional manual therapist, it is important to explain to patients the reasoning behind exercise prescriptions throughout their treatment plan.
 Be sure to progress the exercises and take off any that have already been bumped up a level.
 Keep it simple for your patients.
 Start small.
 Explain the fundamentals.
 Given the correct tools and information, patients are more likely to adhere to their prescribed exercise program.
 No more excuses!